tschueller/Easy-Responsive-Tabs-to-Accordion/README.md

         activetab_bg: '#B5AC5F', // background color for active tabs in this group
         inactive_bg: '#E0D78C', // background color for inactive tabs in this group
         active_border_color: '#9C905C', // border color for active tabs heads in this group
-        active_content_border_color: '#9C905C' // border color for active tabs contect in this group so that it matches the tab head border
+        active_content_border_color: '#9C905C' // border color for active tabs content in this group so that it matches the tab head border
-    });
+        accordionTitleHeading: 'h2', // The heading tag that will be used for the accordion title });

 => Linking to Tabs: